Ryanluoxu/Java-Interview-Question/README.md

     - We need the decide the data type when we create array.

 #### 4. Importance of .equals() and hashCode().
+- By generating hashCode() and equals(), we can compare the values of two objects.
+- hassCode() is used to create a temperate memory location for an object so that we can use .equal() to compare the values of objects.

 #### 5. Why we need to handle exception ?
+- It is a process that converts system error into user friendly error message.
+- So that we can handle run time error and maintain normal flow of java application.
+- The purpose is to prevent data lost.

 #### 6. How we handle exception ?
+- Try – catch :
+    - Try: where we put our codes which may causes problem
+    - Catch: to provide the user friendly error message when exception happens
+- Throw:
+    - For user defined exception
+    - To provide error message when user defined exception happens
+    - For those situation are wrong for us but right for JVM.
+- Throws:
+    - throws keyword is within the method signature to indicate this method may cause exception.
+    - For checked exception.

 #### 7. Difference between checked and unchecked exception.